PienAppel/PienAppel/README.md

         super("PienAppel", "Earth");

         this.addCodeLanguage("Java", "Python", "Javascript");
-        this.addExperience("2 years Java", "5 years on and off Python", "4 years on and off Javascript");
+        this.addExperience("3 years on and off Java", "6 years on and off Python", "5 years on and off Javascript");
      }

 	@Override